Adult Learning Center

 The program's original service structure consisted of a combination of one-to-one tutoring and individualized instruction.
 The ALC was open year-round and included summer hours with reduced staffing.
 As the demand for English language instruction surpassed the service capacity of the public schools' evening program, the Adult Learning Center added classes for speakers of other languages in the late 1970s.

-Brockton's Adult Learning Center has provided adult basic education and related services for more than forty years, and English language classes for more than thirty years.
+Brockton's Adult Learning Center has provided adult basic education and related services for more than forty-five years, and English language classes for more than thirty years.
 Our volunteer tutor program that began in 1977 is now more than thirty years old.
 Originally modeled after the Literacy Volunteers of America tutoring program, our volunteer training and support model was later modified to become a Commonwealth Literacy Corps Volunteer Program in the late 1980s.

 Since its establishment in the early 1970s, Brockton's Adult Learning Center has provided services to thousands of adults from the Brockton area.
 Hundreds of adults have successfully completed the General Education Development Test (GED).
 From an initial enrollment of eighty-eight adult learners, the annual enrollment continued to grow.
 When the Massachusetts Department of Education required program reorganization to increase and intensify services in the late 1980s, the annual ALC enrollment stabilized at approximately 450 to 550 adult learners.
 The program was then structured around a series of classes that would allow adults to progress from beginning to advanced levels of both English language and literacy instruction.